JimFawcett/NewSite/Code/Projects/Spec_driven_TextFinder/Spec_TextFinder.md

 ### 3.3 Matching

+For each candidate file, TextFinder reads the file in full — so that a file failing a test is skipped entirely rather than searched in part — and admits it for searching only if it passes three tests: its size does not exceed 10 MB (10,485,760 bytes), its content holds no NUL byte, and its content is valid UTF-8.
+The NUL test is the binary-file test of §7; UTF-8 validity alone does not serve, because a UTF-16 file of ASCII text is valid UTF-8.
+A leading UTF-8 BOM is consumed and does not belong to the first line.
+A file that fails any test is not searched and is reported per §3.4.

-For each candidate file, TextFinder reads the content as UTF-8 text and evaluates the regular expression against each line.
+TextFinder evaluates the regular expression against each line of an admitted file.

 A line is a maximal run of characters bounded by a line terminator.
 The recognized terminators are LF (U+000A), CRLF (U+000D U+000A), and bare CR (U+000D); this covers Windows, Linux, and macOS conventions.
 If the final line of a file lacks a terminator, it is nevertheless treated as a line.